Kim Kardashian Reportedly Spent $10,000 On Fake Testicles For Her Pup

 — Kim Kardashian West (@KimKardashian) July 5, 2018

-It sounds like, too, that Rocky gets along great with children, since at the time he came into the Kardashian/Jenner clan, he was seen getting friendly with Kourtney Kardashian’s son, Mason, who was six months old at the time Rocky came into the picture.
+It sounds like, too, that Rocky gets along great with children since at the time he came into the Kardashian/Jenner clan, he was seen getting friendly with Kourtney Kardashian’s son, Mason, who was six months old at the time Rocky came into the picture.

 Kim Kardashian now keeps Rocky around her three children with rapper Kanye West, and it seems everyone is part of one big happy family…fake testicles or not.